Soil contamination by heavy metals: what is the impact?

 Ex-situ disposal is a contaminated soil remediation strategy that involves excavating the contaminated soil and transporting it to a secure landfill designated by the authorities.

 At EBI Enviro Urgence, we offer a specialized remediation service for soil contaminated by heavy metals and other hazardous materials.
-Our methods protect the most vulnerable ecosystems.
-They involve several essential steps:
+Our methods are carefully designed to protect the most vulnerable ecosystems.
+They involve several keysteps:

-• Using the Generic Criteria Grid in accordance with the Soil Protection and Rehabilitation of Contaminated Sites Policy
+- Using the Generic Criteria Grid in accordance with the Soil Protection and Contaminated Sites Rehabilitation policy

 Need a property decontaminated?
 Don’t hesitate to contact us!
 The situation will be handled by a team of professionals who truly care about the safety of both people and the environment.